 For many households, working from home combined with homeschool and increased time spent indoors during quarantine has resulted in a house in complete disarray.
 Furniture worn out or broken from overuse.
 Clutter overtaking every room in the house.
 Heavily trafficked spaces becoming dirty and showing wear and tear.
-When your house is disorganized, when you are overwhelmed with clutter, when you cannot locate necessary items, when once functional items have broken, you cannot be efficient, and you cannot effectively run a household.
+The house is disorganized.
+You are overwhelmed with clutter.
+You cannot locate necessary items.
+Once-functional items have broken.
+You cannot be efficient.
+You cannot effectively run a household.

 Let’s look at an example of a company that used AP analytics to successfully update and automate their financial processes, and thereby making themselves more efficient, effective, and profitable.
 Headquartered in Tokyo, Nidec Motor Corporation is a manufacturer of electric motors.
 Their products are found in hard-disk drives, electric appliances, automobiles and commercial and manufacturing equipment.

 The majority of Nidec’s accounts payable processes were manual, and they worked very well for a long time.
 Invoice backlogs were always low, the finance team had no turnover, some automation had been introduced, and the perception was that everything was moving in the right direction.
 After a major acquisition, the shared services team’s responsibilities expanded, and the rate of organizational change exceeded the rate of the department’s change.
 The invoice backlog grew because the invoice volume grew, and on-time payment suffered.
 The team scrambled to keep up, errors accumulated, and employee morale fell.
 That’s when employee turnover started to increase.
 With Nidec’s additional mergers and acquisitions over the years, the shared services team became more overwhelmed.
 As the shared services team’s responsibilities grew, they knew it wasn’t process change they needed—they needed a total process transformation.